-Then the life-cycle of the substance and the uses in the market of the substance should be explored, based on existing in-house information.
+Then the life-cycle of the substance and the uses in the market of the substance have to be explored, based on existing in-house information and information collected from downstream users.
 The different uses can be described based on the use descriptor system in Chapter R.12.

 The next thing to do is to systematically consider exposure routes and potential exposure of humans or the environment.
-Exposure of humans or environmental compartment may be absent and could be a reason for adaptation a specific test.
+Exposure of humans or environmental compartment may be absent and could be a reason for omission of a specific test.
 However, exposure may still be an issue during the remainder of the life-cycle implying that the information requirement would still be required.
 Detailed information should be collected for lifecycle steps which may trigger exposure related to specific populations or targets (occupational, environmental, consumer exposure and exposure of humans via the environment) before an information requirement can be adapted:

-- Use of a substance on its own, in preparations or in articles: manufacture of substances or production of articles, synthesis, processing aid etc., and resulting waste stages. - Incorporation of the substance into articles and resulting service-life and waste stages
+- Use of a substance on its own, in mixtures or in articles: manufacture of substances or production of articles, synthesis, processing aid etc., and resulting waste stages. - Incorporation of the substance into articles and resulting service-life and waste stages.

 In addition, the operational conditions and risk management measures that apply to the identified uses of a substance should be considered, since these are used to document the exposure situation.
 As a general rule it will be difficult to justify EBA for a substance with a wide spectrum of uses since it will be difficult to demonstrate that the pre-requisites for EBA as described in section 5.1.3 are fulfilled for all these uses throughout the life-cycle.
-Also, sufficient justification, includind DNEL/PNEC derivation will be needed that, despite the increasing uncertainty for a quantitative risk characterisation, the registrant has chosen the option a) under Annex XI (3.2.(a) to adapt the relevant information requirements.
+In addition, it will be difficult to justify EBA if monitoring data indicate exposure of the general population to a substance.
+Also, sufficient justification, including DNEL/PNEC derivation will be needed why the registrant has chosen the option a) under Annex XI, section 3.2.(a), to adapt the relevant information requirements.

-Figure R. 5-1 Flow diagram for deciding on exposure-based adaptation (EBA)
+Figure R. 5-1: Flow diagram for deciding on exposure-based adaptation (EBA)

-Please note that the footnote to Annex XI (3.2 (a)(ii) significantly limits the applicability of the quantitative justification for adapting information requirements.
+Please note that the footnote to Annex XI, section 3.2 (a)(ii) significantly limits the applicability of the quantitative justification for omitting the testing in accordance with Sections 8.6 and 8.7 of Annex VIII and in accordance with Annex IX and Annex X.